korbinian90/CLEARSWI.jl/README.md

 # Susceptibility Weighted Imaging (CLEAR SWI)
 Published at the [ISMRM as CLEAR SWI](https://index.mirasmart.com/ISMRM2020/PDFfiles/3201.html).
 It provides magnetic resonance images with improved vein and iron contrast by weighting the magnitude image with a preprocessed phase image.
 This package has the additional capability of multi-echo SWI, intensity correction and improved phase processing.
 It can also work with classical single-echo SWI.

-# Caution
-This package is out of date and will be updated in September 2020.

 ## Getting Started

 ### Prerequisites